MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-In Newtonian gravity, the gravitational constant $G$ is the only fundamental constant of the theory, and it is known with far less precision than any other dimensional fundamental constant in physics.
-The uncertainty in its measurement, together with its problematic in Quantum Field Theory in Planck's energy (which is used as a cutoff for the energy density of the vacuum and the theoretical estimation of the Higg's mass, leading to the vacuum catastrophe and hierarchy problems) has led to questioning its constant nature repeatedly over the last century, see \cite{Uzan2011} for reference.
-GR carries this constant (a varying $G$ would imply a violation of the strong equivalence principle) with the addition of the speed of light, which can be derived from vacuum permittivity and permeability constants.
-Therefore, it is reasonable to question if the gravitational constant is also a derived parameter.
+In Newtonian gravity, the gravitational constant $G$ is the only fundamental constant of the theory, and it is known with far less precision than any other fundamental dimensional constant in physics.
+The uncertainty in its measurement, together with its problematic in Quantum Field Theory with the Planck energy (which is used as a cutoff for the energy density of the vacuum and the theoretical quantum corrections estimation of the Higg's mass, leading to the vacuum catastrophe and hierarchy problems) has led to questioning its constant nature repeatedly over the last century; see \cite{Uzan2011} for constraints.
+GR carries this constant (a varying $G$ would imply a violation of the strong equivalence principle, but only the weak principle is supported by the very precise Eötvös experiments) with the addition of the speed of light, which can be derived from the vacuum permittivity and permeability constants.
+Therefore, it is reasonable to question whether the gravitational constant is also a derived parameter.